Ultimate Guide to Aracena – Best Things to Do in Sierra de Aracena, Spain

 Trees of Aracena with their bark stripped

-Every 9 to 12 years, the outer bark is carefully removed by hand in a sustainable harvesting process.
-The tree regenerates its bark naturally.
+Every 9 to 12 years, this bark is carefully removed by hand in a process that evokes an almost ceremonial sensation.
+The tree isn’t harmed, and it regenerates naturally, continuing the cycle.

 Image